 The worst part is that indifference is just as infectious as enthusiasm.
 Just as someone can lift you up, they can knock you down.
 You can try doing things for yourself and your own happiness, but, when nobody around you gives a shit and they keep reminding you of that, it becomes isolating and depressing.
 I understand now why expats seek out other Americans.
 What they seek is support and camaraderie, others who will share in their excitement.

-Bye bye bad Christmas attitude
+Bye bye bad Christmas in France attitude

 So what’s my brilliant plan?
-Starting now, I’m going to make Christmas special for myself one day at a time — because if I won’t, who will?
+Starting now, I’m going to make Christmas in France special for myself one day at a time — because if I won’t, who will?
 No bad Christmas attitude here!
 I’m decorating, getting my holiday playlist in order, doing crafts, will bake cookies and will dress up Dagny in her Christmas sweater.
 And Tom will catch on and he will LOVE IT.
 Otherwise, Christmas might just pass me by — and that, friends, would be a crying shame.